webgpu/webgpufundamentals/webgpu/lessons/webgpu-uniforms.md

       }
 ```

-Now that we've setup the shader to use uniforms we need to create
+Now that we've set up the shader to use uniforms, we need to create
 a buffer on the GPU to hold values for them.

-This is an area where, if you never dealt with native data and sizes
+This is an area where if you've never dealt with native data and sizes,
 there's a bunch to learn.
-It's a big topic so [here is an separate
+It's a big topic so [here is a separate
 article about the topic](webgpu-memory-layout.html).
 If you don't
 know how to layout structs in memory, please [go read the article](webgpu-memory-layout.html).
 Then come back here.
 This article
 will assume you [already read it](webgpu-memory-layout.html).

 Having read [the article](webgpu-memory-layout.html), we can
-now go ahead fill out a buffer with data that matches the
+now go ahead and fill out a buffer with data that matches the
 struct in our shader.

-First we make a buffer and assign it usage flags so it can
+First, we make a buffer and assign it usage flags so it can
 be used with uniforms, and so that we can update by copying
 data to it.